 To the south is Tweeddale and some of the most remote countryside anywhere in Scotland.
 In the tiny hamlet of Tweedsmuir near the A701 is the very attractive Tweedsmuir Kirk.

 Ten miles north west of Peebles is the attractive village of West Linton with its unusually fine St Andrew's Church.
 Heading back towards Peebles you find the village of Eddleston.
-This is home to the excellent Horseshoe Inn, while a minor road to the south west passes close by White Meldon, home to an important hillfort, and to the remains of the hut circles of the Green Knowe Settlement.
+This is home to the Horseshoe Inn.
+Between Eddleston and Peebles is the outstanding Cringletie House Hotel.
+Meanwhile, a minor road to the south west passes close by White Meldon, home to an important hillfort, and to the remains of the hut circles of the Green Knowe Settlement.
 After leaving Peebles the Tweed passes Innerleithen, which grew in the 1700s around its mills.
 A short distance south of Innerleithen is Traquair House.
 This started life as the Palace of Traquair, a favourite retreat of Scottish Kings as far back as 1107.

 Galashiels lies not on the River Tweed, but on the Gala Water.
 It grew as a mill town.
 Further up the Gala Water is the ancient village of Stow.
 If you travel east through Galashiels and past the confluence of the Gala Water with the Tweed you come to the very attractive town of Melrose: en route passing the home of Sir Walter Scott, Abbotsford.